 What are the benefits of mindfulness?

-Mindfulness has been shown to have a number of positive benefits on emotional and physical health, including lowering stress and anxiety levels, pain management, depressive symptoms and insomnia.
+Studies have shown that mindfulness has a number of positive benefits on emotional and physical health.
+That includes lowering stress and anxiety levels, pain management, depressive symptoms and insomnia.
 Using mindfulness strategies while eating have also been linked to overall better eating habits and weight loss.
 This article summarizes 20 scientific studies that have found positive benefits of practicing mindfulness.

 How can you put mindfulness to use?